Thargomindah: Facilities

 An information centre is located at 37 Dowling Street, Thargomindah.
 The building is a renovation of a children's hostel which was built in early 1960, it then became a block of flats and ended up being an empty run-down building until converted to a very modern facility containing the Visitor Information Centre, Library and Coffee Shop.
 The hostel was used for children who lived in remote properties where they would board at the hostel during the week, returning home on the weekends to their families.

 The Information Centre contains brochures, pamphlets and maps on the South West Queensland corner and surrounding areas.
 It is the first place where people stop when they visit Thargomindah to get the latest road conditions, directions, places to stay, things to see and do and the latest information on events.

 Bulloo Shire Council operates Thargomindah Library at Shire Office, Dowling Street, Thargomindah.

-Thargomindah has two fuel stations; Thargo Motors which is open Mon to Fri and Sat mornings and Thargo Roadhouse which has 24 hour fuel using an EFTPOS facility.

-Accommodation consists of the Oasis Motel, Bulloo River Hotel Motel, Explorers Caravan Park and Napunyah Caravan Park.

-Dining out options are the Oasis Motel, Bulloo River Hotel Motel, Coffee on Dowling and Thargo Roadhouse.

 Education

-Thargomindah State School is a government primary (Early Childhood-6) school for boys and girls at Dowling Street (27.9952°S 143.8267°E).
+Thargomindah State School is a government primary (Early Childhood to Year 6) school for boys and girls at 1 Dowling Street (27.9952°S 143.8267°E).
 In 2018, the school had an enrolment of 24 students with 3 teachers and 5 non-teaching staff (3 full-time equivalent).

-The nearest government secondary (8–12) school is Cunnamulla P-12 State School.
+There are no nearby secondary schools.
+The options are distance education and boarding school.